stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Ward.
 The mulatto still hesitated, and pushed against the door when Willett attempted to open it;
 but the doctor merely raised his voice and renewed his demands.
-Then there came from the dark interior a husky whisper which somehow chilled the hearer through and through though he did not know why he feared it. &ldquo;Let him in, Tony,&rdquo; it said, &ldquo;we may as well talk now as ever.&rdquo; But disturbing as was the whisper, the greater fear was that which immediately followed.
-The floor creaked and the speaker hove in sight&mdash;and the owner of those strange and resonant tones was seen to be no other than Charles Dexter Ward.
+Then there came from the dark interior a husky whisper which somehow chilled the hearer through and through though he did not know why he feared it.
+"Let him in, Tony, " it said,  "we may as well talk now as ever. " But disturbing as was the whisper, the greater fear was that which immediately followed.
+The floor creaked and the speaker hove in sight--and the owner of those strange and resonant tones was seen to be no other than Charles Dexter Ward.

   The minuteness with which Dr. Willett recalled and recorded his conversation of that afternoon is due to the importance he assigns to this particular period.
-For at last he concedes a vital change in Charles Dexter Ward&rsquo;s mentality, and believes that the youth now spoke from a brain hopelessly alien to the brain whose growth he had watched for six and twenty years.
+For at last he concedes a vital change in Charles Dexter Ward's mentality, and believes that the youth now spoke from a brain hopelessly alien to the brain whose growth he had watched for six and twenty years.
 Controversy with Dr. Lyman has compelled him to be very specific, and he definitely dates the madness of Charles Ward from the time the typewritten notes began to reach his parents.
-Those notes are not in Ward&rsquo;s normal style; not even in the style of that last frantic letter to Willett.
-Instead, they are strange and archaic, as if the snapping of the writer&rsquo;s mind had released a flood of tendencies and impressions picked up unconsciously through boyhood antiquarianism.
+Those notes are not in Ward's normal style; not even in the style of that last frantic letter to Willett.
+Instead, they are strange and archaic, as if the snapping of the writer's mind had released a flood of tendencies and impressions picked up unconsciously through boyhood antiquarianism.
 There is an obvious effort to be modern, but the spirit and occasionally the language are those of the past.

-  The past, too, was evident in Ward&rsquo;s every tone and gesture as he received the doctor in that shadowy bungalow.
+  The past, too, was evident in Ward's every tone and gesture as he received the doctor in that shadowy bungalow.
 He bowed, motioned Willett to a seat, and began to speak abruptly in that strange whisper which he sought to explain at the very outset.

-  &ldquo;I am grown phthisical,&rdquo; he began, &ldquo;from this cursed river air.
+   "I am grown phthisical, " he began,  "from this cursed river air.
 You must excuse my speech.
-I suppose you are come from my father to see what ails me, and I hope you will say nothing to alarm him.&rdquo;
+I suppose you are come from my father to see what ails me, and I hope you will say nothing to alarm him. "

   Willett was studying these scraping tones with extreme care, but studying even more closely the face of the speaker.
 Something, he felt, was wrong; and he thought of what the